FelipeTamaki/Darnel-Fletes-Analisis/README.md

 # Conclusion

 This exploration has been a great learning experience, allowing me to apply my technical skills and business knowledge to a real-world case.
-By analyzing Darmel Group’s freight data, I gained valuable insights into cost structures, provider efficiency, and transport logistics.
+By analyzing Darnel Group’s freight data, I gained valuable insights into cost structures, provider efficiency, and transport logistics.

 A key takeaway is that Provider B is consistently the most cost-effective option, especially when multiple destinations are involved.
 Additionally, understanding the uneven distribution of trips and costs helped clarify why locations like Rosario incur significantly higher freight expenses.
 Identifying cost percentages relative to the declared value also provided a clear picture of which destinations require closer cost monitoring.